faasm/tless/docs/chaining.md

 2. User encrypts each function according to the DAG
 3. User encrypts the bundle from 1 and uploads it to S3.
 3. User uploads encrypted funcs

+#### Public Key Distribution

+How do ECFs in TLess are bootstrapped with the right keys?

+In both cases, secret injection: when we build the WASM payload (or the initrd image) we embed a well-known public key.
+This happens, automatically, when a user is uploading the function to the registry.

+For example, when we need to validate a user's signature, we can add the user's public key to the function code, and measure it.

+The same goes for well-known keys/certs like those for the attestation service.

 ### 0. Receive Request